Whether you’re a sales manager or just a junior sales representative, there’s one thing we can all agree on:

 OKRs can improve your sales team’s skillset and make them feel more confident since they have a goal and strategy in mind.

-In this article, we’ll cover what sales OKRs are, ten excellent examples of OKRs for sales, and showcase the best tool to help you manage and track those OKRs.
+In this article, we’ll cover what sales OKRs are, ten excellent examples of OKRs for sales, and showcase the best project management software to help you manage and track those OKRs.

 Let’s get started!